rancher/rancher-docs/docs/api/workflows/kubeconfigs.md

 ## Deleting a Collection of Kubeconfigs

-Admins can delete any Kubeconfig, while regular users can only delete theirs.
+Admins can delete any Kubeconfig, while regular users can only delete their own.

 To delete all Kubeconfigs:

 ```sh
 kubectl delete --raw /apis/ext.cattle.io/v1/kubeconfigs
 ```